fidelthomet/privacy-preserving-proximity-tracing/src/assets/text/en.md

 ## What we learn from this

 Despite the privacy-protecting approach, tracing by app bears risks.
-The extent to which these risks are exploited is difficult to assess.
+The extent to which these risks are exploited is challenging to assess.
 Weighing up the pros and cons, we believe that the reduced probability of infecting other people through your infection outweighs the security risks of this tracing app design.
 [Expert opinion by id est avocats](https://github.com/DP-3T/documents/blob/master/data_protection/DP-3T%20Model%20DPIA.pdf) also considers these residual risks to be acceptable, provided that users are expressly informed about them.

 The European Union assumes that [about 60%](https://ec.europa.eu/health/sites/health/files/ehealth/docs/covid-19_apps_en.pdf) of the population would have to use and follow the app to break infection chains in a lasting way.
 But it can still play its part in lowering the reproduction rate if fewer people decide to use it.
 Tracing apps should, therefore, be seen as a supplement and not a substitute for common measures such as hygiene and distance rules.
 If successful, they can help to relax restrictive measures and thus solve the dilemma between restrictions and the risk of infection.